end-of-term/eot2024/seed-lists/README.md

 * EPA 2024.xlsx.
 2000 EPA reports from 2024.
 All PDFs.
 * Dept of Commerce 2020-.xlsx.
 800 pdfs (2020-present) from Dept of Commerce.
 * Diversity-DEI-20250119.xlsx.
 2199 PDFs (with a few exceptions) from several agencies.
 The focus of these docs, DEI topics and issues.
+* pclob-20250122.xlsx.
+600 urls (PDFs and HTML) from the u.s. Privacy and Civil Liberties Oversight Board.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: